Don't fall foul of these common missteps or you could find your policy won't cover you if disaster strikes...

 3. Sharing holiday selfies

-It may be tempting to post an obligatory holiday selfie lounging on a beach or boarding a plane to Instagram or Facebook, but what you’re really telling your friends (and the world) is that your home is now empty.
+With more of us finally packing up the car and enjoying a long-awaited holiday this summer, it may be tempting to post an obligatory selfie lounging by the sea to Instagram or Facebook.
+However, what you’re really telling your friends (and the world) is that your home is now empty.

 While few insurance companies make direct reference to social media in their policies, they do often mention “taking reasonable care” in their documents, and with regular warnings regarding the link between burglaries and social media posts, it could be a clause that comes back to bite you.

 Having spent the majority of the past year and half hunkered down at home, the world is now starting to open up again and so are our diaries.

 Insurance companies accept that most of us go on occasional holidays or regular weekends away but longer absences are viewed more negatively.

 Each insurance company is different in terms of what it classes as a prolonged absence but as a general rule of thumb, if your house will be empty for 30 days or more it’s prudent to let your insurer know.